atas/ssg/README.md

 5. Add your posts to `./posts` directory in Markdown format.
 Post URLs are derived from `slug` key in the front matter.
    See
    the existing examples.
-6. Open `layout/footer.php` to add your tracking code if you want, Google Analytics, Matomo (Piwik), etc.
+6. Open file `./layout/footer.php` to add your tracking code if you want, Google Analytics, Matomo (Piwik), etc.
     * If using advanced analytics, add a GDPR banner, or use analytics with anonymisation.
 See my blog post about
       more: https://www.atasasmaz.com/p/gdpr-friendly-analytics
 7. For changing the layout, see `layout` directory, especially `header.php` and `footer.php`, simple HTML files with minimal PHP in them.
-For CSS changes, `less` is used to generate `css` files, see `assets/styles` directory.
+For CSS changes, `less` is used to generate `css` files, see `./assets/styles` directory.
 8. Follow the below steps to deploy to GitHub Pages.

 ## Enabling GitHub Pages